JerryFleming/PyDoc/library/difflib.rst

    on blanks or hard tabs.

    The optional arguments *a* and *b* are sequences to be compared; both default to empty strings.
-The elements of both sequences must be :term:`hashable`.
+The elements of both sequences must be :term:`可散列对象`.

    The optional argument *autojunk* can be used to disable the automatic junk heuristic.